Ever

 No, but I’d like to go.

-other spellings: every, all, each, at any time, always, ever’body (everybody), ever’thing (everything), and ever time (every time)
+variations: every, all, each, at any time, always, ever’body (everybody), ever’thing (everything), ever time (every time)

 ★ When "ever" replaces "every," it’s almost always clipped in speech - the dropped "y" sound makes it roll faster and plainer. ★